 In this case $\epsilon = 0$ is a bifurcation value parameter and limit cycle behavior is an upper-level emergent property.
 For the interesting discussion on emergence, basal and upper-level models and reducibility see \cite{Wayne:2008}.

-Also interesting experiences of emergence new type of dynamical behavior give us Hopf bifurcation phenomena \cite[s.
+Also interesting experiences of emergence new type of dynamical behavior are provided by Hopf bifurcation phenomena \cite[s.
 341]{Perko:2001}.
-This bifurcation can occur in the system with parameter $\dot{x} = f(x, \mu)$ at a nonhyperbolic equilibrium point $x_0$ when the matrix $Df(x_0, \mu_{0})$ had a simple pair of pure imaginary eigenvalue and no other eigenvalues with zero real point.
+This bifurcation can occur in the system with parameter $\dot{x} = f(x, \mu)$ at a nonhyperbolic equilibrium point $x_0$ when the matrix $Df(x_0, \mu_{0})$ has a simple pair of pure imaginary eigenvalue and no other eigenvalues with zero real point.
 In the generic case Hopf bifurcation occurs where a periodic orbit is created as the stability of equilibrium point $x_{\mu}$ changes.
-This type of behavior plays important role in the description route to turbulence scenario.
-It would be worthy to mention the important role of Hopf bifurcation in Rulle-Takens scenario of route to deterministic chaos.
+This type of behavior plays an important role in the description route to turbulence scenario.
+It would be worth mentioning the important role of Hopf bifurcation in Rulle-Takens scenario of route to deterministic chaos.
 The concept of turbulence war originally introduced by Landau in 1944 and later revised by Ruelle and Takens in 1941 \cite{Cvitanovic:1989}.
-According to Landau, turbulence is reached at the end of an indefinite superposition of oscillatory bifurcations, each bringing its unveiling phase into dynamics of the system.
-In the Ruelle-Takens scenario infinite number of periodic behavior is not required when nonlinearities are acting.
-They argue that turbulence should be treated as a stochastic regime of deterministic chaos at which we have long term unpredictability due to property of sensitive dependence on initial condition.
-This stage is reached only after a finite and small number of bifurcation.
-For some recent philosophical discussion of significance of chaos see \cite{Werndl:2008}.
+According to Landau, turbulence is reached at the end of an indefinite superposition of oscillatory bifurcations, each bringing its unveiling phase into the dynamics of the system.
+In the Ruelle-Takens scenario infinite number of periodic behavior is not required when nonlinearities act.
+They argue that turbulence should be treated as a stochastic regime of deterministic chaos at which long term unpredictability occurs due to property of sensitive dependence on initial condition.
+This stage is reached only after a finite and small number of bifurcations.
+For some recent philosophical discussion on the significance of chaos see \cite{Werndl:2008}.